bg-write/candyfloss-flask/README.md

 Python is one of my favorite languages; I love its balance of power and simplicity.
 I mostly work in JavaScript and wanted more hands-on work with Python, so I decided to use Python to make something I would actually use myself.
 I also wanted to learn Beautiful Soup, a cool Python library for parsing structured data.

 I deployed Candyfloss as a Flask app via PythonAnywhere, which allows me to host the app on a separate domain and keep track of basic analytics with an affordable paid account.
-(In my experience, PythonAnywhere is easier to work with than Heroku and AWS, though it's not as powerful or flexible and only works with Python.)
+(In my experience, PythonAnywhere is easier to work with than Heroku and AWS, though it's not as powerful or flexible and only works with Python; perfect for this project and can recommend for most simple web apps.)

 ---